 Students block highway as VBU varsity deadlock continues

-the Ranchi-Patna national highway at several points to protest
+the arterial Ranchi-Patna national highway at several points

-Students of St Columbas College and the KB Womens'
+Both the students of St. Columbas College and the

-College blocked the highways and locked the gates of both
+under the VBU, blocked the highways and locked the gates of

 Maintaining they had no issue with the striking